-During the meeting, you make your presentation and the FAC engages in a discussion with you about the thesis, your training plan, and CV.
-Then, you exit the room and the FAC discusses and formally votes on the adequacy of your progress, as evidenced by your presentation and your second year portfolio.
+During the meeting, you present your thesis in a format that is agreed upon by you and your mentor.
+After your presentation, the FAC engages in a discussion with you about the thesis, your training plan, and CV.
+Then, you exit the room and the FAC discusses and formally votes on the adequacy of your progress, as evidenced by your presentation and your second-year portfolio.